MyPOCData/ExpressoSonar/README.md

 # ExpressoSonar
-This is a POC Project
+This is a POC Project.